 Remove screws 1.
 Take off handlebar clamp 2.
 Take off the handlebar and lay it to one side.

 Cover the components to protect them against damage.
-Do not kink the cables and lines.
+Do not kink the cables or lines.

-Remove the screws 7 and bushing 6.
+- Remove screws 7 and bushing 6.
 Take off handlebar support 3.

 Adjusting the handlebar position with the handlebar clamp in the rubber bearing